Winter storms, December 2013 to January 2014

 The map below shows maximum gust speeds 23 to 25 December 2013.
 Winds gusted at again at 60 to 70 kt across much of Scotland, the coast of Wales and South Coast of England.
 A gust of over 100 kt was again recorded across Scotland's mountain summits.

 The storm of 23 to 24 December brought particularly heavy rain to southern England and Wales, with a swathe from Dorset to Kent recording 50 to 70 mm, causing significant flooding problems.
-Rainfall totals for the 24 hours to 0900 UTC on 24th included 66.8 mm at Fontmell Magna (Dorset), 66.7 mm at Boscombe Down (Wiltshire), 61.0 mm at Mickleham (Surrey) and 63.2 mm at Wych Cross (East Sussex) - these totals being typically around three-quarters of the December average rainfall amount.
+Rainfall totals for the 24 hours to 0900 UTC on 24th included 66.8 mm at Fontmell Magna (Dorset), 66.7 mm at Boscombe Down (Wiltshire), 61.0 mm at Mickleham (Surrey) and 63.2 mm at Wych Cross (East Sussex) - these totals being typically around two-thirds or more of the December average rainfall amount.

 This rain-radar image at 2200 UTC 23 December 2013 provides an indication of the extent and intensity of the rainfall across the south and west of the UK during this event.